 These three names represent three human beings made in the image of God, murdered in the United States in the last three months, because of the color of their skin.
 Yes, racism still exists.

-In this special release More to Be Podcast, I invited my friend Barb Roose to join me to begin the conversation.
+In this special release of the More to Be Podcast, I invited my friend Barb Roose to join me to begin the conversation.
 It’s time we learn, as believers, how to respond as to these horrific events and moreover, how to bring an end to racism.
 The conversation was inspired by one of Barb’s recent blog posts “From a Black Friend to My White Friends,” providing a launching pad for the questions we should be asking of ourselves and of our community.

 This conversation was raw, real, and necessary.
 It’s an honor and privilege to have Barb speak so honestly and frankly about the racism issues still evident around us.